hpi-epic/pricewars-consumer/README.md

 ### Source Code

-Detailed information regarding method and function usage and behavior can be found within the [doc/ directory](doc/index.html) of this repository.
+Detailed information regarding method and function usage and behavior can be found within the [public/doc/ directory](public/doc/index.html) of this repository or within the deployed service by [clicking here](http://vm-mpws2016hp1-01.eaalab.hpi.uni-potsdam.de/doc/index.html).

 ### ENV parameter